A 13/6-Approximation for Strip Packing via the Bottom-Left Algorithm: The 13/6-Approximation

 This argument is based on~\cite{BCR1980}.
 Let~$r'$ be the highest rectangle placed before~$r_i$ that touches the left strip boundary.
 Such~$r'$ exists and is part of~$\Q$, because~$\rleft \in\Q$ touches the left strip boundary and no rectangle from~$\F$ is above~$\rleft$.
 Since~$r'$ is placed before~$r_i$, it follows that the bottom face of~$r'$ must be placed below the proper line~$\ell$ by definition of the horizontal strip partition.
 If~$r'$ intersects~$\ell$, then the first part of~$\ell$ is occupied by a rectangle.
 Otherwise, we show that there is no rectangle placed before~$r_i$ that is above~$r'$ and whose left face is strictly to the left of the right face of~$r'$.
 Namely, suppose there exists such a rectangle, then let~$r''$ be the leftmost such rectangle.
 With the same argument as before, as~$\ell$ is a proper horizontal line in~$H_i$, the bottom face of~$r''$ is also below~$\ell$.
 Furthermore,~$r''$ must be supported on the left, but as~$r''$ is the leftmost rectangle, such a supporter is the left strip boundary, a contradiction to the definition of~$r'$.
 This implies that just before~$r_{i}$ is placed, the space above~$r'$ is unoccupied, and $w_{r'} \geq w_{r_{i}}$ by the decreasing width ordering of~$\Q$, hence~$r_{i}$ could have been placed lower on top of~$r'$ by the \BL\ algorithm.
 This contradiction implies that the leftmost part of the line~$\ell$ must be occupied by a rectangle. \end{proof}

-\subsection{The space\texorpdfstring{~\boldmath $H_{a+2}\cup\cdots\cup H_L$}{ H-{a+2} cup H-{L}}}
+\subsection{The Space\texorpdfstring{~\boldmath $H_{a+2}\cup\cdots\cup H_L$}{ H-{a+2} cup H-{L}}}

 A proper horizontal line in the regions~$H_{a+2},\dots,H_L$ might be less than half occupied prior to placing the first rectangle above the line, because, contrary to before, the leftmost part of the line is either occupied by rectangles from~$\F$ or is unoccupied.
-However, if the line intersect~$k$ rectangles from~$\Q$ prior to placing the first rectangle above the line, then, according to Lemma~\ref{lemma:1/3_occupied_line}, the line is at least a~$k/(2k+1)\geq 1/3$-fraction occupied.
-The central idea of this section is to establish a bound on the number of lines intersecting a fixed number of rectangles, which will subsequently imply that the union of regions~$H_{a+2}\cup\cdots\cup H_{L}$ is occupied by at least a $5/12$ fraction.
+However, if the line intersects~$k$ rectangles from~$\Q$ prior to placing the first rectangle above the line, then, according to Lemma~\ref{lemma:1/3_occupied_line}, the line is at least a~$k/(2k+1)\geq 1/3$-fraction occupied.
+The central idea of this section is to establish a bound on the number of lines intersecting a fixed number of rectangles, which will subsequently imply that the union of the regions~$H_{a+2}\cup\cdots\cup H_{L}$ is occupied by at least the amount~$\frac12 hW - \frac{1}{12}h_\text{OPT} W$ where~$h=y_{\rleft} - y_{r_{a+1}}$ is the height of the union of these regions.

 We begin with two lemmas that bound the height of any rectangle in~$\Q$, and consequently, the height of the space~$H_{a+2}\cup\cdots\cup H_{L}$.
 For this, define~$\rbot$ to be the leftmost bottom supporter of~$r_{a+1}$ (cf. Section~\ref{sec:BL_algo}), that is, of the first rectangle that is placed from~$\Q$. \begin{lemma} For each rectangle~$r \in \Q$, we have~$h_{r} \leq h_{\rbot}$. \end{lemma} \begin{proof} Since~$r_{a+1}$ is the first rectangle that is placed from~$\Q$, it follows that the bottom supporter~$\rbot$ is a rectangle from~$\F$.
 It follows that~$h_{r_{a+1}} \leq h_{\rbot}$, as otherwise~$r_{a+1}$ would have been part of~$\F$.
 As~$\Q$ is ordered by decreasing width, it holds for any rectangle~$r \in\Q$ that~$w_{r} \leq w_{r_{a+1}}$.
 Therefore, it must hold that~$h_{r}\leq h_{\rbot}$, as else~$r$ would belong to~$\F$. \end{proof}